 Save Progress introduces the Save Button (appears and is added as a field in the backend).
 The Save field can be selected in the builder and added to a form just like any other field:

-Once added to a form, it will appear as a Save button on the front end to logged-in users.
+Once added to a form, it will appear as a Save button on the front end to logged-in users (Note: a user must be logged in to see the Save button).
 The button can be clicked by the user to generate a save.
 When they return to the form at a later time, they will be presented with the option to load their previous save:

 This option will only be present for the user if a previous save exists, and will be hidden from view otherwise.
 Each new save will overwrite the previous save unless changes are made to previously saved data.
 In that case, a new save will be generated and there will be multiple timestamped save states to choose from when returning to the form.